ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 git branch -d <branch-to-delete>
 ```

 to remove your branch.

-A rename of a branch can be achieved by
+A rename of the current local branch can be achieved by

 ```
 git branch -m <new-branch-name>